 Option Description Obtain DNS server address automatically Obtains the DNS settings automatically from the network.
-Enter settings manually Lets you specify the DNS address settings manually.
+Enter settings manually You can specify the DNS address settings manually.
 If you select this option, you must provide:

-Restricts the domain when looking up an address.
-Domains that you type, are searched in the order you list them, and the search stops when a valid name is found.
+- Search domains if you want to restrict the domain when looking up an address.
+Domains that you enter are searched in the order entered.
+The search stops when a valid name is found.